StephenDriffill/StephenDriffill.github.io/projects/desk-booking.md

 ## Problem

-In an office with hybrid working patterns and/or hotdesking, employees need to be able to book desks ahead of time (or at the last minute) to guarentee a place to work.
+In an office with hybrid working patterns and hot desking, employees need to book their desk ahead of time (or at the last minute) to guarantee a place to work.
 They need to know where their colleagues are sat to enable collaborative working.
 Human Resources need to gain insights into office utilisation and whether there are sufficient first aiders and fire marshals in attendance each day.
 Some users need the ability to book seats for guests.
-The application needs to be accessible on mobile devices to make a booking or check their booking on the commute into the office.
+The application needs to be accessible on mobile devices so that users can make a booking or check their booking on the commute into the office.

 {::nomarkdown}
 <br />